OOI-RCA-APL/ceres/docs/components.md

 #### Event Listeners

 Components can register _event listeners_ using the `@on` decorator.
 Event listeners can be used to process a component's own events or the events of other components.
-Events will only be processed by a component when the component is running.
+Events will only be processed by a component while the component is running.

-###### `@on`
+###### `@on` Decorator Parameters

 - `event`: An event class to listen for.
 If `event` is not passed as an argument, the event type is determined by the type annotation of the `event` parameter in the listening method.
 - `reference`: An optional name of the reference to listen for events from. _For example, if you have a reference to a connection component like `connection: Ref[Connection]` you can listen to its events using `@on(reference="connection)"`._
 - `address`: An optional address selector or selectors to listen for events from. _For example, to listen to events from a component at the address `@connection`, use `@on(address="@connection")`, or if you'd like to listen to the events of every component in the tree, use `@on(address="all")`._
 - `local`: Whether to listen for events emitted by the component itself.
 This will default to `True` if neither `reference` or `address` are specified, and `False` otherwise.

-_Event listeners are run asyncronously, separate from the original call to `emit`.
+_Event listener methods are executed asyncronously, separate from the original call to `emit`.
 Components maintain separate event queues for each event listener they have registered, and process them at their own pace.
 Calling `emit` only distributes the event to those queues, and as a result, listeners are isolated, and will never crash code that emits events._

 #### Example